 Homily for the Twenty-third Sunday, year A.08 Sep 2017, by Sermons in

 In our gospel passage this morning, Jesus said to his disciples: If your brother does something wrong, go and have it out with him alone, between your two selves.
 If he listens to you, you have won back your brother.
-If he does not listen, take one or two others along with you… But if he refuses to listen to these, report it to the community; and if he refuses to listen to the community, treat him like a pagan or a tax collector.
+If he does not listen, take one or two others along with you… But if he refuses to listen to these, report it to the community; if he refuses to listen to the community, treat him like a pagan or a tax collector.

 Jesus gives us four steps to take in the process of reconciliation to show how important it is.
-He is not even asking us to wait for the offender to come and apologise, but for us to make the move for reconciliation.
+He is not even asking us to wait for the offender to come and apologize, but for us to make a move for reconciliation.
 Meet the person one on one, and if there is no headway, take one or two persons with you.
 If he still refuses reconciliation, then report him to the community or the Church.
 If he refuses to listen, then treat him like a pagan or a tax collector.

 We may be tempted to believe the wrong thing; he said if you have tried everything to bring about reconciliation and the person still resist, treat him like a pagan or a tax collector.
 This is not a call to hate the person but to love the more.
 If Jesus says to treat him like a pagan or a tax collector, the question we should ask is, how did Jesus himself treat pagans and tax collectors?
 He loved them, they were his friends, and they ate together.
 So, what Jesus is saying by telling us to treat them like pagans or tax collectors is to show more love, which is a tough thing to do.
 We are human beings; we got pride, but let us pray for the grace to do it.
 There is no doubt that our move for reconciliation may be misunderstood; it may be seen as fear, weakness, or foolishness.
 And these can discourage us.